How plants get their names.

 Subspecies (abbreviated to ssp. - generally in the animal kingdom, or subsp. - generally used in botany) - a subspecies is a distinct variant, usually because of growing location (i.e. inland vs. coastal), these are recognised as a different subspecies.
 The plural of subsp. is subspp. which is used when refering to multiple subspecies.

-Variety/varietas/varietal (abbreviated to var.) - slight differences in plant structure. e.g. The varietal term stellata in Aquilegia vulgaris var. stellata 'Blue Barlow' means 'set with stars'.
+Variety/varietas/varietal (abbreviated to var. or v.) - slight differences in plant structure. e.g. The varietal term stellata in Aquilegia vulgaris var. stellata 'Blue Barlow' means 'set with stars'.

 Forma (abbreviated to f.) - minor variations in colour of flower or leaf.